Should I overpay my mortgage?

 However, as well as comparing these numbers, think about how you feel about the “overpaying your mortgage” dilemma, and reflect on your own circumstances and financial goals.

-Myron Jobson, senior personal finance analyst at interactive investor (opens in new tab), comments: “There isn’t a catch-all answer here.
+Myron Jobson, senior personal finance analyst at interactive investor, comments: “There isn’t a catch-all answer here.
 There is a lot to be said about overpaying your mortgage.
 By paying off your home loan faster, you would reduce the overall interest bill.
 It also has the psychological benefit of putting you one step closer towards achieving the financial milestone of owning your own home outright.”

-How much could you save by overpaying my mortgage?
+How much could you save by overpaying?

 Your mortgage is likely to be the biggest debt you ever take on, and over the course of the term you’ll be paying thousands of pounds in interest to the lender.